CRMTechnologies/crmtdigital.com/content/insights/crm-employee-achieves-first-professional-b2b-marketing-qualification-crm-technologies.md

 +++
 author = "Colin Marks"
 banner_type = "none"
-date = 2007-10-15T22:00:00Z
+date = 2007-10-16T10:00:00Z
 description = "The certificate covers every aspect of B2B marketing best practice; from planning and budgeting, data to creative, and media to measurement.
-Practitioners with this qualification are able to deliver the most relevant, up-to-date, expert advice to UK B2B marketers.\nCook says: “This is another first for CRM, with its investment in leading-edge training, to ensure that it can offer world-class B2B marketing capability that caters for any operational marketing challenge.”" heading = "" highlight_colour = "rgb(55, 26, 190)" image = ""
+Practitioners with this qualification are able to deliver the most relevant, up-to-date, expert advice to UK B2B marketers.
+Cook says: “This is another first for CRM, with its investment in leading-edge training, to ensure that it can offer world-class B2B marketing capability that caters for any operational marketing challenge.”" heading = "" highlight_colour = "rgb(55, 26, 190)" image = ""